BlockchainCommons/SmartCustody/Docs/Scenario-Multisig.md

 [^verifypassport]: **Verifying Passport's Firmware.** See ["Verifying the Firmware"](https://docs.foundationdevices.com/firmware-update) at Foundation Devices.
 This is important to ensure that Foundation Devices' web page hasn't been compromised.

 [^37]: **MicroSDs & SDs.** A MicroSD card is about the size of a fingernail.
 It can fit in your Passport, your iPhone, and other small devices.
-An SD card is about the size of your thumb.
+An SD or MiniSD card is about the size of your thumb.
 That's the size more typically used for computers.
-In order to use a MicroSD card on a computer, you'll typically need an [adapter](https://www.amazon.com/gp/product/B08K8H6Q6T/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1), which is the size of an SD card.
-That'll let you read and write the MicroSD on your computer.
+In order to use a MicroSD card on a computer, you'll typically need an adapter.
+Your Passport came with a hand USB-C adapter, but if you have an older computer, you'll need a [MiniSD adapter](https://www.amazon.com/gp/product/B08K8H6Q6T/ref=ppx_yo_dt_b_search_asin_title?ie=UTF8&psc=1).
+Either adapter will let you read and write the MicroSD on your computer.
 You then remove the MicroSD card from the adapter, and you can use it with your Passport.

 [^38]: **Which Card is Which?
 (Redux).** These two cards are the two that came with your Passport.
 If you are using the "Suggested Resilience Improvement" of this Scenario, where you also back up SSKR shares to MicroSD cards[^18], you will _not_ make a backup to the extra card you have, because that one is going to be stored at home, which also has a copy of your backup words.